cameronbyrne4/crypto-scribe/docs/PRD.md

 ### Flow 2: The DeFi Trader Seeks Alpha (Returning User)

-1. The user navigates to ChainQuery and clicks "Sign In"
+1. The user navigates to Nous and clicks "Sign In"
 2. They enter credentials and land on the main query page
 3. They type: "Show wallets that bridged >$100K from Ethereum to Base in June and swapped for USDC"
 4. The NLP layer parses the query into structured filters (chain, time, value, contract)